 If the bill passes, it still has to face a Senate vote.
 But as the minimum wage debate comes back into the spotlight, it can be anticipated as a platform issue for Democratic hopefuls eyeing nomination in the 2020 presidential race and set the stage for evolving economic policy that could impact employers for years to come.

 Mitigating minimum wage regulations is an ongoing cost-of-labor concern for companies.
 According to a recent poll from CNBC, 85 percent of CFOs from the North American region cited labor costs as one of their biggest expenses into 2019.

-The largest economic debates over minimum wage regulation is potential impact on employment, and a growing shift towards investing in automation to offset rising costs.
+The largest economic debate over minimum wage regulation is the potential impact on employment and a growing shift towards investing in automation to offset rising costs.
 During earnings season, companies with large minimum wage labor forces should anticipate how to discuss these issues with analysts, and understand how other industry leaders are addressing challenges.

 How are companies talking about minimum wage today?

 AlphaSense data shows the volume of conversations surrounding minimum wage typically skew within the hospitality and retail industries, which account for a large percentage of minimum wage workers across the United States.

 Within these two industries, factoring in changes in minimum wage policy can also help inform potential shifts in corporate strategy, identify risk, and maximize efficiency.

 For example, Dunkin’ Brands shed light on minimum wage challenges for its franchises in 2018:

 “It is an increasingly challenging environment for retail and restaurants.
 Value wars among QSRs fighting for market share, minimum wage increases, and low unemployment, are all realities our franchisees are seeing and feeling in the business.”